jondeaton/Lisp/Readme.md

   - `#define UNUSED __attribute__ ((unused))`
 - Change the error logger to use `snptintf` instead of `sprintf`
 - Rename the garbage collector to memory manager
-- Nest structs inside one another where possible (GC)
+- Nest structs inside one another where possible (GC, allocated CList)
 - Use CVector instead of CList
 - Use flexble array member in lisp objects
 - Use a single truth and empty list tuple.